The Media Tray

 When looking for a particular photo or page, if your list is too long to see all of them on the screen, you can use the slider below the images/pages to scroll through them.
 There are also two arrow buttons on the sides of the Tray, that when clicked will scroll to the next section on the Media Tray.

-If you want to reduce the number of images in the media tray to only those you have yet to use, you can click on the Unused toggle, to the left of the Media Tray.
+If you want to reduce the number of images in the media tray to only those you have yet to use, you can click on the Hide used photos option box, to the left of the Media Tray.